 Deactivation vs. Deleting Your Account

 Understanding the difference between deactivation and deletion is crucial.
 Deactivation temporarily hides your account, while deletion permanently removes your data from Instagram’s servers.
 Once deleted, your profile cannot be recovered, and your username may become available for others to claim.
 Deactivation, on the other hand, preserves your content and follower list for future restoration.
-This flexibility makes it the safer option for users who are unsure about leaving permanently.
+This flexibility makes it a safer option for users who are unsure about leaving permanently.

 Deleting might feel dramatic, but deactivation is often the more practical choice.
 It gives you the ability to return without rebuilding from scratch.
 Many creators choose deactivation during burnout phases, then come back refreshed with new ideas.
 Making a deliberate choice between these options ensures you do not regret your decision later.